acooney613/baseball_salaries/README.md

 ### Project Overview

 This repo contains data and code to predict MLB player salary using machine learning methods such as Neural Networks and Ensemble methods.
-To form and fit the best model found using this data I implemented feature engineering techniques as well as Bayesian Optimization to tune hyperparameters to discover the optimal fit.
-The most accurate model was found to be a Deep Neural Network and can be accessed using the best_model folder and the best_model.keras file.
+This repo contains several important files in my data analysis, model tuning, and model model analysis process.
+The Data folder contains the code to clean and merge the data into the final dataset called "baseball.csv".
+The models_and_pca.ipynb file is a jupyter notebook containing EDA and ensemble models I fit on the data.
+The dnn.ipynb file is a jupyter notebook containing the model training and fitting process used in the creation of the optimal model, a DNN.
+The optimal model is stored in the best_model folder.
+The shap.ipynb file contains a SHAP analysis of the model to determine key features as I continue to explore this data.

 ### Data
 Note: The data was sourced from [baseball-reference.com](https://www.baseball-reference.com/)